bismuthfoundation/Pawer-discord-bot/commands.md

 ### hypernodes

 Overview of the main hypernodes metrics.
+(Notice the "s" !)

 Ex: `Pawer hypernodes`

+## Hypernode commands

+Allows you to passively monitor all of your Hypernodes.
+Set your alerts once, and get an alert via PM every time one of your watched HN goes down.
+- Sends a DM if a HN you watch is unregistered
+- Sends a DM when a HN you watch gets 3 failures in a row (around 15 min, avoids false positives)
+- Only send a PM once.
+The alert is then auto-reactivated when the HN goes up again.

+All "hypernode" commands can also be called by the short handle "hn".

 ### hypernode watch
-[*ip*]

-> **Not functional yet**
+*ip* or *ip1 ip2 ip3*

-Adds an hypernode ip to watch.
+Adds a hypernode ip (or list of ips, separated by spaces) to watch.
-If this hypernode goes inactive, you'll get a DM.
+If any of these hypernodes goes inactive, you'll get a DM (once, until you fix it)

 You can watch several hypernodes by issuing several watch commands.
 Hypernode has to be registered and active to be watched.

-Without an ip, shows the list of currently watching hypernodes.

 Ex: `Pawer hypernode watch 1.2.3.4`
+Ex: `Pawer hn watch 1.2.3.4`
-Ex: `Pawer hypernode watch`
+Ex: `Pawer hypernode watch 1.2.3.4 1.2.4.5 1.6.7.8`

 ### hypernode unwatch
-*ip*
+*ip* or *ip1 ip2 ip3*

-> **Not functional yet**

-Removes an hypernode ip to watch.
+Removes a hypernode ip (or list of ips, separated by spaces) from watch.

 Ex: `Pawer hypernode unwatch 1.2.3.4`
+Ex: `Pawer hn unwatch 1.2.3.4`

+### hypernode list

+Lists all currently watched hypernodes, with their last known height (can be 5 to 10 min late) and their label.
+Failing Hypernodes are displayed in bold.

+Ex: `Pawer hypernode list`
+Ex: `Pawer hn list`

+### hypernode label

+Defines an optional label for a hypernode you're currently watching.
+That label will show in the "list" command.

+Ex: `Pawer hypernode label 1.2.3.4 My first Hypernode rocks!`
+Ex: `Pawer hn label 3.4.5.6 My second Hypernode is awesome`